mauriciolarroque/Bikeshare-Case-Study/README2.md

 <br>

-* After running the above query, several ride times showed up as `negative` amounts of time.
+* After running the above query, several ride times showed up as `negative` amounts of time, which was obviously impossible (unless the bike riders had somehow invented time travel).

-  * This was obviously an impossibility, so I executed a couple of queries to find out more details about the affected rows and count exactly how many rows had faulty ride times:
+  * Therefore, I wrote up a few queries to find out more details about the affected rows and count exactly how many rows had ride times `less than zero`:

 <br>